-- Gun Intruder shall be indicated by staff indicating code red.
-In the event of a gun intruder, individuals and children will move to the designated area of the room that they are currently located and that room shall be locked down until a code green has been indicated via hand held radio. - Tornado/Earthquake shall be indicated by a series of 4 consecutive rings.
-In the event of a tornado, individuals and children will convene in the central hallway and assume the appropriate position(down on knees chest on floor with hands over head), remaining until all clear has been sounded. - In the event of an earthquake, individuals and children are to take cover under a sturdy table until an all clear has been issued. - In the event of a blizzard, adhere to normal routine as much as possible.
+Gun Intruder/Lockdown shall be indicated by staff indicating code red.
+In the event of a gun intruder, individuals and children will move to the designated area of the room (teacher resource closet) that they are currently located and that room shall be locked down until a code green has been indicated via Van handheld radio.
+In the event of an intruder the Director/Assistant Director will contact the Police Department.
+Director, Assistant Director and Central Office Staff will secure facility entrances.
+Tornado/Earthquake shall be indicated by a series of 4 consecutive rings.
+In the event of a tornado, individuals and children will convene in the central hallway and assume the appropriate position(down on knees chest on floor with hands over head), remaining until all clear has been sounded.

+In the event of an earthquake, individuals and children are to take cover under a sturdy table until an all clear has been issued.

+In the event of a blizzard, adhere to normal routine as much as possible.